W427697/Discord-/docs/migration-guide/index.md

    - Explain the necessary changes with links to more information
    - Ask for approval, then perform the task on your behalf

+### Common upgrade issues

+While we'll do our best to upgrade your project automatically, there is one issue worth mentioning that you might encounter during the upgrade process:

+#### `storyStoreV7:false` and `storiesOf`

+If you have `storyStoreV7: false` in your `.storybook/main.js`, you will need to remove it before you're able to upgrade to Storybook 8.

+If you are using the `storiesOf` API (which requires `storyStoreV7: false` in Storybook 7), you will need to either [migrate your stories to CSF](../../release-7-6/docs/migration-guide.md#storiesof-to-csf) or use the [new indexer API to continue creating stories dynamically](../../release-7-6/docs/migration-guide.md#storiesof-to-dynamically-created-stories).

+## New projects

 To add Storybook to a project that isn’t currently using Storybook:

 <!-- prettier-ignore-start -->